 The pressures of population growth, its accompanying development, and the 70 million tourist visitors a year are impacting the state’s freshwater, ground water, and saltwater resources.
 Although the state ranks 22nd in the country in total area, it currently ranks 4th in population, and that population continues to grow.
 Most Floridians live in coastal areas where less fresh water is available, and about three-fourths of new Florida residents choose coastal locations for their new homes.
 As development continues, different users vie for water resources.
 Major challenges include maintaining overall water quality and supplies, protecting public health, satisfying competing and rapidly increasing demands for finite quantities of fresh water, minimizing damage to future water reserves, and ensuring healthy populations of fish and wildlife.

-In addition, climate change, and its effects on water quality, must be considered in water resource management.
-Predicted impacts to Florida include increased air and water temperatures, increased variability in rainfall patterns, sea-level rise, and saltwater intrusion into freshwater supplies.
-In 2007, Governor Charlie Crist established the Governor’s Action Team on Energy and Climate Change.
-This group was assigned the task of establishing a comprehensive Florida Energy and Climate Change Action Plan to achieve reductions in greenhouse gases.

 Despite the fact that water is plentiful in many areas, water quantity and quality are critical issues.
 In 1950, Florida’s population of 2.8 million used about 1.5 billion gallons per day (BGD) of fresh ground water and surface water.
 In 2005, that number had risen to 6.9 BGD (Marella 2009), and consumption is projected to rise to 9.3 BGD by 2020 (Morris and Morris 2009).
 Surface water and ground water quality has been impacted by industrial, residential, and agricultural land uses in areas throughout the state.
 While many point sources of pollution such as sewage treatment plant discharges have been eliminated, addressing pollutant loading from widespread, diffuse nonpoint sources such as urban development and agriculture remains a challenge.

 This chapter provides background information about Florida’s population, water resources, climate, and physical features.
 Table 2.1 summarizes basic information on the state and its surface water resources.